Borah Peak: Description

+Climate

 1983 earthquake

 The 1983 Borah Peak earthquake occurred on Friday, October 28, at 8:06:09 MDT in the Lost River Range at Borah Peak in central Idaho, United States, measuring 6.9 on the moment magnitude scale.
 Mount Borah rose about 1 ft and the Lost River Valley in that vicinity dropped about 8 ft.
 The peak was scarred on the western side, and the mark is still visible.
-Two children in Challis were the only fatalities of the quake, struck by falling masonry while walking to elementary school.
+Two children in Challis were the only fatalities of the quake, struck by falling masonry while walking to school.